nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 2.12.
 Save/Read WhatsLeft to/from new location: `save`
 #### 2.12.1.
 Save WhatsLeft to new location: `save`
-Saves WhatsLeft data file to new location and updates the default storage location to new directory.<br>
+Saves WhatsLeft data file to new location and updates the default storage location to new filepath.<br>
-Format: `save DIRECTORY`
+Format: `save FILEPATH`

-> * Valid `DIRECTORY` should be entered.
+> * Valid `FILEPATH` should be entered.
 > * WhatsLeft application will automatically load from the new storage location when started in the future.

 Examples: